OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Give me any example of Semi and Non Additive Measures?
-Semi-Additive: Semi-additive facts are facts that can be summed up for some of the dimensions in the fact table, but not the others.
+Semi-Additive: Semi-additive facts are facts that can be summed up for some dimensions in the fact table, but not the others.
 Non-Additive: Non-additive facts are facts that cannot be summed up for any of the dimensions present in the fact table.
 Current Balance and Profit Margin are the facts.Current Balance is a semi-additive fact, as it makes sense to add them up for all accounts (what's the total current balance for all accounts in the bank?), but it does not make sense to add them up through time (adding up all current balances for a given account for each day of the month does not give us any useful information).
 Profit Margin is a non-additive fact, for it does not make sense to add them up for the account level or the day level.

 [Table of Contents](#Data-Warehousing-Architecture)